ibm-cloud-docs/vpc/console-tutorial.md

 After you enter data on the provisioning pages, you can click the **Get sample API call** button to view the sequence of API requests that correspond to your settings.
 Viewing the API calls is a good way to learn about the API and understand actions and their dependencies.
 {: tip}

+## Audience
+{: #vpc_tutorials_audience}
+This tutorial is intended for software developers and system administrators who are creating a VPC environment and deploying an instance for the first time.
+{: shortdesc}

 ## Before you begin
 {: #before}